 The most impactful change was a big one however, as the game title itself was completely revamped to better reflect the content of the game.
 Once Lab Cave changed their game’s title from My High School Summer Party to Love & Dating Story, installs increased exponentially.
 This happened because the correct audience of the game was reached with the new title, while the old title only reflected the plot of one of the playable stories within the game and thus was not as accurate in immediately conveying what the game was all about.

 Through effective A/B testing with SplitMetrics, Lab Cave was able to find the right formula for Love & Dating Story to reach the most-engaged audience profile for the game.
 Lab Cave was also able to get a deeper insight into user behaviour on the product’s pages.
+Learn more about more about A/B testing statistical significance.

 Overall, the changes led to huge growth for Love & Dating Story, with 314% increase in installs in the Google Play Store and a 49% increase in the Apple App Store.